 I love to have the boys blind taste test something and guess what it is.
 Don’t think in a million years that I’d do this.
 I’m not that brave or trusting.
 Plus, I’m so picky, I really don’t want to find out I like something that I’ve been not liking for all these years.

 So my last close-your-eyes-and-taste-this entertainment was Cinnamon and Raisin Peanut Butter from Peanut Butter & Co.
 I know, I really can’t believe they go for this trick.
 Lincoln is a little hesitant, but Ryder chirps open his beak and tries anything.
 Lincoln thought this Cinnamon Peanut Butter was cinnamon rolls.
 I likely guess, since I do love cinnamon rolls and we have them quite often.
 Ryder thought it was apples.
-That makes since to me too, since I almost always add cinnamon to any apple recipe I create.
+That makes sense to me too, since I almost always add cinnamon to any apple recipe I create.
 I was surprised they didn’t say peanut butter.
-I totally get both flavors.
-I can’t detect the raisin in this peanut butter and neither did they… which is good because they don’t like raisins.

 What kids don’t like raisins?